All Episodes

 Nobody should do that.

-Can we say the same thing on the other side, or is it just deflecting so that your message doesn't get crowded out of the news cycle and so that you can push things that don't really actually solve anything?
+Can we say the same thing on the other side or is it just deflecting so that your message doesn't get crowded out of the news cycle and so that you can push things that don't really actually solve anything?

 They push us to a place of acceptance through the rhetoric.

-It's if you cause and we've said it a million times, we'll say it once more.
+It's if you call, and we've said it a million times.

 If you call someone a fascist and a Nazi, you do not deal with them at the ballot box.